awsdocs/amazon-ec2-user-guide/doc_source/replace-root.md

 + You can only use an AMI without a product code only if the instance does not have a product code\.
 + You can't specify the encryption status for the replacement root volume\.
 The following table summarizes the possible encryption outcomes\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/replace-root.html)
++ The size of the AMI root volume block device mapping must be equal to or greater than the size of the original root volume\.
+If the size of the AMI root volume block device mapping is smaller than the size of the original root volume, the request fails\.
 + The instance identity documents for the instance are automatically updated\.
 + If the instance supports NitroTPM, the NitroTPM data for the instance is reset and new keys are generated\.